Codesee-io/docs-maps/docs/guide.md

 ### Sharing With Groups

 To share the Map with a **group**, select from the following options:

-1. **Your Team**
-Only members of your CodeSee Team will be able to view the Map.
+1. **Your Team**—Only members of your CodeSee Team will be able to view the Map.
 Team members will see the Map on their CodeSee dashboard.
-1. **The GitHub Repository**
-Only those with Read (or more) access to the GitHub repository can view the Map.
+2. **The GitHub Repository**—Only those with Read (or more) access to the GitHub repository can view the Map.
 GitHub repository members will see the Map on their CodeSee dashboard.
-1. **Everyone**
-Anyone with the link can view the Map.
+3. **Everyone**—Anyone with the link can view the Map.

 #### Group Share Permissions